Saratuftstsp/DPOpt_exps/README.md

 https://github.com/viktorleis/job

 # How to Use
-** Read the following list in its entirity before
+** Read the following list in its entirety before

 1. Run restore.sh.